Phone Number(▒▒▒) ▒▒▒- ▒▒ 05

 I've enclosed a very neat website to help you look for amazing discounts:

 Tip # 7

-If you decide to book with us.
-Make sure you write down our address and phone, in case you misplace your phone or run out of battery life.
+If you decide to book with me.
+Make sure you write down my contact information, like the address and phone, in case you misplace your phone or run out of battery life.
 Also down load apps into your blackberry or iPhone with ride NYC and Hop Stop.
 These apps are valuable resources that will allow you to find your way around

 Tip # 8